THAN123MAYA/pr-rule-engine/review-rules.md

 ---

-## Step 4: Add 2 tests
+## Step 5: Add 2 tests

-Open `tests/test_rules.py`.

-Find the bottom of the file and add these 2 tests:
+Open `tests/test_rules.py` and add these 2 tests at the bottom:

 ```python
 def test_YOUR_RULE_passes(self):